1984 Winter Olympics: Media

-The Games were covered by 7,393 representatives of the media from 39 countries: 2,363 journalists from the print media and 5,030 employees television and radio channels.
+The Games were covered by 7,393 representatives of the media from 39 countries: 2,363 journalists from the print media and 5,030 employees of television and radio channels.
 Seven Media Press Centers and International Broadcaster Centers were set at the various competition venues, the main one was inside the Skenderija Center.

 Torch relay

-The torch relay for the 1984 Winter Olympics started in Olympia and then proceeded by airplane to Dubrovnik.
+The torch relay for the 1984 Winter Olympics started in Olympia After being lit in Olympia, the flame was taken by car and plane to Athens via Andravida Air Base, where it took off for Dubrovnik by airplane.
 The total distance of the torch relay through Yugoslavia was 5289 km plus 2879 km of local routes.
 There were two main routes: one in the west (Split – Ljubljana – Zagreb – Sarajevo), 2602 km in length; and the other in the east (Skopje – Novi Sad – Belgrade – Sarajevo), 2687 km in length.
-The final torchbearer, from a total of 1,600, was figure skater Sanda Dubravčić, who received the torch from skier runner Ivo Čarman.
+The final torchbearer, from a total of 1,600, was figure skater Sanda Dubravčić, who received the torch from cross country skier Ivo Čarman.
 One of the two original torches is held in a private collection in Žalec, Slovenia.
-There are also 20 more torches in Greece, owned by individual athletes who were the torchbearers from Ancient Olympia to the nearby military airport and from Athens Domestic Airport to the Panathinaikon Stadium where the Ceremony of handing over the Olympic Flame to the Sarajevo Olympic Games Committee occurred.
+There are also 20 more torches in Greece, owned by individual athletes who were the torchbearers from Ancient Olympia to Andravida Air Base, where it took off for Dubrovnik.